MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

---- To ensure reproducibility, we used the logging module to log configuration parameters, such as learning rate, batch size, number of epochs and seed which are logged at different steps in the script.
-An overview of the experimental setup is saved, and this way, we could always go back and reproduce an experiment by going to the log file src/outputs/, which provides an overview of the configuration and details of the training and evaluation phases. ---
+--- All runs were logged using Weights & Biases (W&B) to monitor and visualize key metrics for our experiments.
+Furthermore Hydra logs with run specific configuration parameters provided an overview of the experimental setup.
+This way, we could always go back and reproduce an experiment by going to the log file in the "outputs" folder, which provides an overview of the configuration and details of the training and evaluation phases.
+Reproducibility was also aided by seeding Pytorch, CUDA, Kfold splits and Dataloader workers.
+Weights and biases was also set to save the source code for a given run and the resulting model if applicable. ---

 ### Question 14